Whole30 Roasted Grapefruit Chicken

 Instructions

-Place the chicken, breast side up on a baking sheet and drizzle with 1 Tbsp olive oil.
+Place the chicken, breast side up on a baking sheet and drizzle with 1 tablespoon olive oil.
 Sprinkle the spice blend on both sides of the chicken and rub it all in well so that the chicken is coated with spices and oil.
 Cover the chicken and refrigerate for at least 2 hours or up to overnight.

 When ready to cook the chicken, preheat oven to 350°F. Line a baking sheet with parchment paper and place the chicken on it.